OpenPTV/postptv/doc/index.rst

 view of a scene, containing several trajectories across a number of frames.
 This view is iterable in several ways and provides general metadata access.

-The ``Scene`` class is the most basic form of this view.
+The :class:`~flowtracks.scene.Scene` class is the most basic form of this view.
 It is tied to one HDF5 file exactly, which holds the database.
-This file may be iterated by trajectory, by frame, or by /segments/, a concept introduced by Flowtracks for easier time-derived analyses requiring the next time-point to be also know.
+This file may be iterated by trajectory, by frame, or by *segments*, a concept introduced by Flowtracks for easier time-derived analyses requiring the next time-point to be also known.

-A segment, in the context of iterating a ``Scene`` is a tuple containing two ``ParticleSnapshot`` objects, one for the current frame and one for the next.
+A segment, in the context of iterating a :class:`~flowtracks.scene.Scene` is a tuple containing two :func:`~flowtracks.trajectory.ParticleSnapshot` objects, one for the current frame and one for the next.
 The next frame data is filtered to contain only particles that also appear in the current frame, unlike when iterating simply by frames.

-The ``DualScene`` class extends this by tying itself into two HDF5 files, each representing a separate class of particles which coexist in the same experiment.
+The :class:`~flowtracks.scene.DualScene` class extends this by tying itself into two HDF5 files, each representing a separate class of particles which coexist in the same experiment.
 This has been useful for measuring tracers and inertial particles simultaneously, but other users are of course possible.
-Iterating by frames is supported here, providing a ``Frame`` object on each iteration.
+Iterating by frames is supported here, providing a :class:`~flowtracks.trajectory.Frame` object on each iteration.
 Iterating by trajectories is ambiguous and not supported currently.
-Segments iteration, similarly to the frames iteration, returns two ``Frame`` objects.
+Segments iteration, similarly to the frames iteration, returns two :class:`~flowtracks.trajectory.Frame` objects.

 The ``flowtracks.analysis`` module provides a function for applying analyser classes sequentially to segments iterated over, and generetes a properly